 Let’s do this.

-Full disclosure: this entry has a lot of personal significance for me—it altered how I viewed America and its politics, and it gave me a safe space to explore my sexual identity.
+Okay, yes: Fallout 2 altered how I viewed America and its politics, and it gave me a safe space to explore my sexual identity.
 But objectively, I see it as the pinnacle of what Fallout has to offer: a zany, post-apocalyptic game with an incredible amount of choice, a smart critique of American ideals—all packaged in a more cerebral genre than the modern titles.
-(It's a turn-based RPG.)
-The modern games feel too easy by comparison, and not in the good way.
+(It’s a turn-based RPG.)

-This is a game where you can choose to strategize a way to get to the final boss in 30 minutes (it's very difficult, but do-able)—or opt to explore for dozens of hours.
-And if you do decide to explore, you can do all sorts of stuff—from becoming a porn star or a made-man, to being able to talk to the AI responsible for ending the world.
-It's the sort of freedom and versatility that most modern games that brag about "choice," and "consequences" can't touch.
+This is a game where you can lose countless hours to exploration...or you can beeline to the final boss within 30 minutes of starting the game.
+It’s a game where you can become a porn star or a made-man, just for funsies.
+Oh, and the conversations!
+What a joy, to speak to everyone you come across and learn a little more about this world.
+My favorite moment: talking to the AI responsible for ending the world in the great war.
+Fallout 2 has the sort of freedom and versatility that most modern games that brag about “choice,” and “consequences” can’t touch.